-Roasted Turkey Roulade Recipe (Stuffed Turkey Roll)
+Easy Turkey Roulade Recipe (Make-Ahead Thanksgiving Turkey Roll)

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 We love that making this turkey roll recipe takes care of the turkey and stuffing without any tedious carving.
+Itโs impressive to look at and maybe looks a little intimidating to make, but it isnโt difficult at all!
+Weโll show you exactly how to do it.

 What is a Turkey Roulade?